Balanced Product Quantum Codes: (Quantum) Codes and Chain Complexes

 \section{(Quantum) Codes and Chain Complexes}

-In this section we give a homological perspective on classical and quantum codes which puts them on equal footing and makes them ameanable to tools from homological algebra and topology.
-In particular, we explain how to construct quantum codes from cell complexes, double complexes and the fiber bundle construction of Hastings et al. \cite{hastings2020fiber}.
+In this section we give a homological perspective on classical and quantum codes which puts them on equal footing and makes them amenable to tools from homological algebra and topology.
+In particular, we explain how to construct quantum codes from cell complexes, double complexes and the fiber bundle construction of Hastings--Haah--O'Donnell \cite{hastings2020fiber}.
 For the latter we provide some new perspectives which allows for more streamlined proofs of some of their homological results.

 Note that for the remainder of this manuscript we will only consider vector spaces over the field $\mathbb{F}_2$.